Rahwik/DSA-using-CPP/README.md

 *   **Permutation (nPr):** Arrangement of r items out of n, denoted by \\(nPr = \\frac{n!}{(n-r)!}\\).
 It represents the number of ways to arrange a subset of items.
 *   **Combination (nCr):** Selection of r items out of n, denoted by \\(nCr = \\frac{n!}{r!(n-r)!}\\).
 It represents the number of ways to select a subset of items without considering the arrangement.

+In summary, these mathematical concepts play crucial roles in various fields, from pure mathematics to applications in physics, engineering, and computer science.
+They provide tools for analyzing patterns, solving real-world problems, and understanding the fundamental structures underlying diverse phenomena.

 Understanding Bitwise Operators
 ===============================